Additional Support and Disability Advice Centre

 - state whether the condition will be short or long term (over 12 months) and how it will impact your day-to-day activities as a student

 - identify any medication and treatment, with any relevant side-effects

-If you are looking to access additional academic support for a specific learning difference, we require you to provide a diagnostic assessment.
+If you are looking to access additional academic support for a specific learning difference via the Disabled Students' Allowance, you will need a diagnostic assessment.
 The sooner you do this, the more likely all your support will be in place when you start your course.

 You can get a private assessment through the following organisations: